Orman-Ablo/BEP-Thesis-Code/README.md

 2. run 'plot_CRLB': Produces the figure of the mean CRLB over the z-position

 FOV image:
-1. run 'combined locations'
+1. run 'combine_files_and_apply_drift_correction': this takes the drift present in each frame, and updates the position of each localization.

-2a. run 'compare_original_model': it produces the zoomed-in images of the FOV, and the colocalization. you can change the region that is zoomed in by changing the pixel limits
+2a. run 'compare_original_model': it produces the zoomed-in images of the FOV, and the colocalization. you can change the region that is zoomed in by changing the pixel limits (between 1 and 1024 pixels)

 2b. run 'Run_combined_locations': Produces the full FOV images of the HeLa Cells.

 Histograms (localizations):
-1. run'combined locations', or use the file it returns
+1. run 'combine_files_and_apply_drift_correction', or use the file it returns
 2. run'check_z_range_patches': it produces the histogram of the initial and second fit over z

 Histograms (Outliers)
 1. run 'check_outlier_positions': it takes the individual files as input

-Heatmap, Quiver plot, Chi-Squared: run 'analyze_fiterror_and_arrows'
+Z-displacement, Quiver plot, Chi-Squared: run 'analyze_fiterror_and_arrows'.
+Use one of the files, as the size of 'mu' and 'allspots' limits the size of data that can be accessed.

 Table results:
-run 'linklocs_3D_runlength_analysis': Note that you do either need to use a windows C compiler, or a Linux C compiler.
+run 'linklocs_3D_runlength_analysis': Note that you do either need to use a windows C compiler, or a Linux C compiler, to compile "cMultiFrameConnect_allcalcs3D".

 All files or folders that are direct copies of 'vectorfit' have 'copy' added to their file or folder name.
+The 'vectorfit master' zip file and instructions are available on the 'vectorfit' repository.
 All rights are reserved to the Imphys Department

 Rieger, B., Stallinga, S., Ligteringen, R., Droste, I., Martens, K., & Höppener, T. (2024).
 Vec-
 torfit: Matlab implementation of the vector fitting method [Accessed: 2025-06-03].